pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/quickstart-docker-compose.md

 Your Pulumi sales contact should be able to provide you with this.
 {{% /notes %}}

-## Quickstart System Management and Maintenance
+## Quickstart Docker Compose System Management and Maintenance

 Since the quickstart option is meant to be used for testing purposes, there is no real maintenance or management needed other than perhaps updating the service containers with the latest versions.